I can still remember very clearly the first time I saw a trout when fishing.

 "Theres another trout about three yards ahead of that trout," my mentor advised, and now that I knew what to look for I soon found it.

-What I also found was that the trick to spotting fish in water where they might or should be is not to look for fish.
+I also found, the trick to spotting fish in water where they might or should be, is not to look for fish.

 Fish have spent millennia organising their outward appearance to make it hard for predators to see them.
 They have become very good at it so trying to spot a fish is difficult.